Spectral-norm risk rates for multi-taper estimation of Gaussian processes: Introduction

-A first goal of this article is to show that Thomson's multitaper estimator \cite{th82} is asymptotically optimal for the minimax risk \eqref{eq_3} when the corresponding parameters are chosen adequately.
-More generally we investigate multi-taper estimators on general acquisition domains and prove upper and lower minimax risk estimates.
+where $\nu^{(k)}_n(\Omega,W)$ denote the Slepian sequences (see \cite{sle78} and below), is asymptotically optimal for the minimax risk \eqref{eq_3} when the corresponding parameters are chosen adequately.
+More generally, we investigate multi-taper estimators on general acquisition domains and prove upper and lower minimax risk estimates.